ansible/ansible-documentation/docs/docsite/rst/vault_guide/vault_using_encrypted_content.rst

         - SHA256() algorithm
         - the first 32 bytes are the cipher key
         - the second 32 bytes are the HMAC key
-        - remaining 16 bytes are the cipher IV
+        - the remaining 16 bytes are the cipher IV

 -  hexlify()'ed string of the ciphertext.
 The ciphertext is: